-But this strategy is not for the weak of heart or brand-new automation journeys.
+However, this strategy is not for the weak-of-heart or brand-new automation journeys.
 Architecting “Gen 2” automation strategy is challenging and requires both time in the automation trenches and a deep understanding of business models and processes.

 The pivot happens when there is practical experience in the limitations of RPA, and the understanding that further investment must be made in both human capital, and complementary technologies.

-Moving past simpler automation tasks is the hallmark of an organization moving into Gen 2 automation – hyperautomation.
+Moving past simpler automation tasks is the hallmark of an organization moving into Generation 2 automation – hyper automation.

 These organizations are ready to tackle complex, subject matter intensive processes that often involve a high degree of decision-making and experience-based judgement.